alka14007/LifeTiles--A-Healthier-way-of-living/README.md

 # Motive

--The motive is - “not to be dependent on a smart watch or cell phones”.
+-The motive is - “not to be dependent on a smartwatch or cell phones”.

 -Keeping track of daily healthy habits without really keeping track.